 This new yoga teacher pleaded her case, stating that Indian music didn’t contain words we understood and therefore was less distracting than western music.
 This is a very valid point.
 In some yoga classes, English lyrics are disruptive and can cause confusion when trying to concentrate on instruction.
 Imagine listening to loud pop music while straining to hear the fast paced instructions from a Vinyasa teacher.
 (Yes, I’ve been to that class before, and was thankful I already had a solid practice!)

 Music is designed to support the practice.
-And when I first started teaching I thought there was a black and white rule that if there were lyrics, it should not be on a yoga playlist.
+When I first started teaching I thought there was a black and white rule that if there were lyrics, it should not be on a yoga playlist.
 Now, I’m seeing the shades of grey.
 If your students are just beginning their journey towards mindfulness, take it easy on them.
 If they hate Indian music, play the music they like.
-This in turn will support their practice.
-And maybe in the future they will be open to another musical selection.
+This in turn will support their practice, and maybe in the future they will be open to another musical selection.

 The Guru knows that the new pupil cannot read all the scriptures and learn all the philosophies in one day.
 It takes time.
 And as a yoga teacher, we are aiming to live up to the role of the Guru.
 We are aiming to gradually take our students from darkness into light.